JohnteFresh/Mobile-Portfolio-setup/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
-<p>A new developer could use my project as a guide to build their own.</p>
+A new developer could use my project as a guide to build their own.

 To get a local copy up and running, follow these steps.
 In you command line "git clone https://github.com/JohnteFresh/Mobile-Portfolio-setup.git" and press enter.